 Kropz plc is not listed on any other exchange or trading platform other than AIM.

-Kropz is an emerging plant nutrient producer with an advanced stage phosphate mining project in South Africa and exploration assets in West Africa.
-The vision of the Group is to become a leading independent phosphate rock producer and to develop into an integrated, mine-to-market plant nutrient company focusing on sub-Saharan Africa.
+Kropz is an emerging African phosphate explorer and developer, with phosphate mining and exploration projects on the West Coast of Africa.
+The vision of the Group is to become a leading independent phosphate rock producer and to develop into an integrated, mine-to-market plant nutrient company focusing on sub-Sahanan Africa.

 Kropz’s flagship operation is the Elandsfontein Phosphate Project, a near-term producing asset in South Africa’s Western Cape Province, close to export infrastructure and primed to take advantage of a recovery in phosphate prices.

 The Company’s medium-term development asset is the Hinda Phosphate Project in the Republic of Congo.
 Hinda is known to be one of the largest undeveloped phosphate reserves in the world, also located near export infrastructure.

 The Directors believe the long-term outlook for fertilizer products is favourable because fertilizer-based demand will be driven by the need to feed growing world population with constraints on arable land, that will necessitate increased phosphate fertilizer application rates in order to boost crop yields.